radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 ### Testing Certificate DN Mapping Rules

 The test-cert-mapping command can be used to test the subject (or SAN) associated with a given certificate against the existing certificate to DN mappings.
 This allows you to verify your client principal mapping rules.
-For information about the test-cert-mapping command see, the RadiantOne Command Line Configuration Guide.
+For information about the test-cert-mapping command see, the [Radiantone Command Line Configuration Guide](/command-line-configuration-guide/01-introduction).

 **Processing Multiple Mapping Rules**